Hair Extensions

 Step 3

 Fill the sink with warm water, not too hot and too cold.
 Submerge the hairpiece into the water until it’s completely wet.
-Put some shampoo in your hand, and gently run your fingers through the strands, getting the product on the wig cap as well.
+Put some shampoo in your hand and gently run your fingers through the strands, getting the product on the wig cap as well.
 We recommend that you use a shampoo that is made particularly for wig use, but any milder shampoo will do as well.
-Massage the hairpiece gently and avoid any tugging, pulling, or harsh scrubbing.
+Massage the hairpiece gently and avoid tugging, pulling, or harsh scrubbing.
 Make sure to thoroughly wash the wig cap because that’s the dirtiest bit since it soaks up everything.

 Step 4